pristineio/router-docs/README.md

 #Router Docs#
 ###API extension for express###

-This module adds a `docs` method to the express application object, as well as a `/docs` route that returns a JSON documentation of all routes utilizing `docs`.
+This module adds a `docs` method to the express application object, as well as a `/docs` route that returns JSON documentation of all routes utilizing `docs`.

 ###Usage###
 ```js